Adyen/adyen-go-api-library/src/checkout/docs/DefaultApi.md

 Starts a transaction.

 Sends payment parameters (like amount, country, and currency) together with the input details collected from the shopper.
-The response returns the result of the payment request: * For some payment methods (e.g. Visa, Mastercard, and SEPA Direct Debits) you'll get a final state in the `resultCode` (e.g. `authorised` or `refused`). * For other payment methods, you'll receive `redirectShopper` as `resultCode` together with a `redirectUrl`.
+The response returns the result of the payment request: * For some payment methods (e.g. Visa, Mastercard, and SEPA Direct Debits) you'll get a final state in the `resultCode` (e.g. `Authorised` or `Refused`). * For other payment methods, you'll receive `redirectShopper` as `resultCode` together with a `redirectUrl`.
 In this case, the shopper must finalize the payment on the page behind the `redirectUrl`.

 ### Required Parameters